j-a-h-i-r/j-a-h-i-r/README.md

 ### Hi there 👋
 I'm Jahirul Islam.
-Currently working full time on EdTech products.
+Currently working on large scale logs processing @aws

-I am a Full Stack Developer and mainly work with JS stack (`NodeJS`, `Angular`).
-I have some `Python` and `Java` experience too.
+I am mostly a back-end developer and I have experience of working with a host of languages and technologies.
+I enjoy some occasional front-end development as well!

 I like solving problems and working with new technologies.
-Most recently I am working with `Kafka` to build data processing pipelines.

 <!--
 **j-a-h-i-r/j-a-h-i-r** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.